 Down the memory lane

 Two seasons before the innings in question, Clarke had pulled off a dazzling 176-ball 151 in one of the most outrageous displays of counter-attack.
 The opposition was the same, as were the bunch of speedsters — and to top it all, it was at the same ground.
-He had come out to bat at 40 for three, and was last out for 284.
+He had come out to bat at 40 for 3, and was last out for 284.

 The innings, however, had gone in vain despite South Africa’s dramatic collapse to 94.
-Philander’s magic spell had bowled out Australia for a mere 47 (they were 21 for nine at one stage), and hundreds from Smith and Amla helped South Africa cruise to a easy eight-wicket victory.
+Philander’s magic spell had bowled out Australia for a mere 47 (they were 21 for 9 at one stage), and hundreds from Smith and Amla helped South Africa cruise to a easy eight-wicket victory.

 Shells and shrapnel

 Warner’s hundred took him 104 balls, and it came up with a controlled pull past fine-leg.
 The helmet was kissed, and business resumed.
-Then it happened: Steyn bowled the first ball of his eleventh over, Clarke pushed it to mid-off, and watched happily as Steyn limped off the ground with a pulled hamstring.
+Then it happened: Steyn bowled the first ball of his 11th over, Clarke pushed it to mid-off, and watched happily as Steyn limped off the ground with a pulled hamstring.